-Prerequisites: None.
-A study of the graphic language for technicians in drafting covering fundamental concepts with an emphasis on logical reasoning, visualization, and practical applications of descriptive geometry and orthographic projection.
+Prerequisites: DFT105 with a grade of C or higher.
+The Engineering Graphics course is the study of fundamental concepts with an emphasis on logical reasoning, visualization, and practical applications of descriptive geometry and orthographic projection.
+This course will run concurrent with DFT 105 utilizing AutoCAD software.